fsladkey/live_sql/README.md

 ### Using the class

-The gem exposes the LiveSQL object.
+The gem exposes the LiveSQL class.
 To open the interface create a new instance, and call the run method.

 ```ruby
 options = { db: :sqlite3, limit: 40 }